freesewing/freesewing/markdown/org/docs/designs/shelly/options/hemwidth/en.md

 title: Hem width
 ---

-Constrols the widht of the hem as a factor of the seam allowance width.
+Sets the hem allowance of the hem along the waist, as a multiple of the seam allowance.